 How to Make Millions After Retirement

-However, making millions in retirement isn’t always easy.
+Making millions in retirement isn’t always easy, though.
 It will take hard work and dedication.
-Let’s take a look at five different ways you can increase your wealth in retirement and become a millionaire.
+Here are five different ways you can increase your wealth in retirement and become a millionaire.

-- Keep Investing: People often say the first million is the hardest million.
+People often say the first million is the hardest million.
 That is especially true when investing.
 If you reach retirement with a large investment nest egg, you could increase your wealth by remaining aggressive with your investments.
-For instance, if you have $1 million in investable assets when you reach retirement along with a pension and Social Security, you could double your investment over a 20 year period if you average 4% per year.
-This means it is possible to make some withdrawals from your portfolio and still double your wealth if the sequence of your returns works in your favor.
+For instance, if you have $1 million in investable assets, a pension, and Social Security when you retire, you could double your investment over 20 years if you average 4% per year.
+This means it is possible to make some withdrawals from your portfolio and still double your wealth.

-- Start A Business: Not everyone in retirement stays retired.
+Not everyone in retirement stays retired.
 Many people start their own businesses or go back to work.
 Perhaps the best way to become a millionaire in retirement is to start a passion business.
-KFC founder Colonel Sanders didn’t franchise Kentucky Fried Chicken until he was 62 and really didn’t become an icon for the brand until he was in his mid-70s.
+Kentucky Fried Chicken founder Colonel Sanders didn’t franchise KFC until he was 62 and didn’t become an icon for the brand until he was in his mid-70s.
 While starting a business isn’t easy, it can be extremely lucrative if the business hits the right market.
-For some retirees, starting a business or consulting practice can make sense to find meaning in life, make money, and develop something you are passionate about.
+For some retirees, starting a business or consulting practice can make money and add meaning to life.

-- Cut Back Expenses: If you reach retirement with a good bit of wealth, one way to increase your wealth over time is to spend less than you make from your retirement income sources each year.
-For instance, relocation to a cheaper state, downsizing your house, having the proper Medicare insurance, and proper tax planning can help cut thousands of dollars a year in spending.
-If you can find a way to save $10,000 per year over a 20 or 30 year retirement period, this could result in hundreds of thousands, or even a million, of extra dollars in savings if your investments perform well.
+If you retire with a good bit of wealth, one way to increase your wealth over time is to spend less than you make from your retirement income sources each year.
+Relocation to a cheaper state, downsizing your house, having the proper Medicare insurance, and proper tax planning can shave thousands of dollars a year in spending.
+If you can find a way to save $10,000 per year over a 20- or 30-year retirement period, this could result in up to a million dollars in extra savings if your investments perform well.

-For retirees facing a savings shortfall or for those that just want to increase their wealth, there are a number of options available to do so, but there isn’t any easy way to make millions.
-Retirement planning can be hard, especially when you want to continue to increase your wealth at a time when so many people are struggling to get by from year to year.
+For retirees facing a savings shortfall or for those that just want to increase their wealth, there are a number of options available.
+Still, there isn’t any easy way to make millions.
+Retirement planning can be difficult, especially when you want to continue to increase your wealth at a time when so many people are struggling to get by.

-For those with high earning jobs, consulting opportunities, or a large investment account in retirement, there are more options to make money in retirement.
+For those with high-earning jobs, consulting opportunities, or a large investment account, there are more options to make money in retirement.
 For others, cutting expenses, continuing to work, and deferring Social Security can all add up to big bucks over time.